How to Get Started Learning Online

 Friends & family

 If you live with friends or family, they can join in too.
 Participants need to be over the age of 18 for safeguarding reasons.
 You only need one person to sign up, a screen big enough for you both to be able to see clearly and enough space to practice together without furniture obstructing your practice.
-Make sure that all home class participants have fill out a health questionnaire before the class starts.
+If you have any health conditions or unsure if my classes are suitable for you fill out a health questionnaire and I will get in touch.

 Good class etiquette